DON’T CAST AWAY YOUR CONFIDENCE

 7 Then he said to the multitudes that came out to be baptized by him, “Brood of vipers!
 Who warned you to flee from the wrath to come?

-According to his purpose in life, John baptized Jesus in Jordan, and he unmistakably identified, pointed out, and proclaimed Jesus as the Messiah, the Saviour, and the Lamb of God who took away the sin of the world.
+According to his purpose in life, John baptized Jesus in Jordan, and he unmistakably identified, pointed out, and proclaimed Jesus as the Messiah, the Saviour, and the Lamb of God who came to take away the sin of the world.

 Besides, John also clearly and publicly testified that Jesus Christ was the Son of God, the One who baptizes with the Holy Spirit.